orbcode/orbuculum/README.md

  `-l [port]`: Set listening port for the incoming connections from clients.

+ `-m`: Monitor interval (in mS) for reporting on state of the link.
+If baudrate is specified (using `-a`) then the percentage link occupancy is also reported.

   `-n`: Enforce sync requirement for ITM (i.e. ITM needs to issue syncs)

   `-o [width]`: Use the custom (ice40 FPGA) based interface (if compiled with support) at specified port width.
 Current fpga supports 1, 2 and 4 bit parallel operation.